 We need to master the skills that will allow us to distill information to assimilate it with clarity and understanding.
 This can be a tricky given that there are countless currents passing through our stream of consciousness.
 The only way to stay on top of them is by acquiring simplicity.

-Simplifying not only pertains to cognition, but also to our values, lifestyle and possessions.
+Simplifying not only pertains to our thoughts, but also to our values, lifestyle and possessions.
 Most of us have been conditioned to believe that having more stuff leads to prosperity.
 We chase after the material by investing long hours in work, juggling complicated schedules and lengthy to-do lists.
 We get caught up in making a living, instead of making a life.

 We try to satiate ourselves with sensory pleasures hoping that it will bring us closer to a state of peace.
 But true and lasting happiness isn’t a result of accumulating more.
 It comes from removal and not hoarding.
 It comes to us when we detox ourselves from fear, doubt, and expectations.
 Below that lies an haven defined by purity, where joy exists in its most essential state.

 Once we snap out of the hypnotic spell of ‘having more’ and shift our perspective, we’ll see that in the end, less is always more.
 If we trust and we avoid being defined by the ladder of success, prosperity can enter our lives, not as worldly gain but as lasting serenity.